NREL/OpenStudio-user-documentation/docs/next_steps/sketchup_plugin_interface.md

 <td align="left">
 #### The Open OpenStudio Model

 Use this feature to close your current OpenStudio model and open an OpenStudio File (.OSM).
 It does not close your current SketchUp file, but loads a different OpenStudio model into it.
 OpenStudio 0.6.0 introduced an udpated OSM format.
-It will not open OSM files created with OpenStudio 0.4.4 or earlier, and may not open some files made created with OpenStudio 0.5.0.</td>
+It will not open OSM files created with OpenStudio 0.4.4 or earlier, and may not open some files created with OpenStudio 0.5.0.</td>
 </tr>
 <tr>
 <td>![Save OpenStudio Model](../../img/plugin_reference_guide/OSSave-24_0.png "Save OpenStudio Model")</td>
 <td align="left">
 #### Save OpenStudio Model

 Saves your OpenStudio Model as an OpenStudio File (OSM).
 If you save your OSM file and then save your SketchUp model, the SketchUp model will maintain a link to the OSM model.
-If you close and reopen your linked SketchUp file (SKP) it will reload the content from the OSM file.
+If you close and reopen your linked SketchUp file (SKP), it will reload the content from the OSM file.
 All the energy model content is saved in the OSM file, not in the SketchUp file.
 <br></br>
 The benefit of having a link to a SketchUp file is to maintain a relationship with non-OpenStudio content that you may have in your model, such as a base plan or base model.
-A linked SketchUp file also has save scenes, drawing styles, and section cut location.
+A linked SketchUp file also has saved scenes, drawing styles, and section cut location.
 When saving your OpenStudio model, make sure your file name ends with the ".osm" extension.
 If it does not have that extension, OpenStudio will not open the file.
 If you have files without this extension, you can manually rename them; they should open.</td>
 </tr>
 <tr>
 <td>![Save As OpenStudio Model](../../img/plugin_reference_guide/OSSaveAs-24_0.png "Save As")</td>